Haunani-Kay Trask: Awards and recognitions

 In 1991, Trask was named “Islander of the Year” by Honolulu Magazine and one of ten Pacific women of the year by Pacific Islands Monthly Magazine.
 In 1994, she was awarded the Gustavus Myers Award for her 1993 book From a Native Daughter.
 In March 2017, Hawaiʻi Magazine recognized Trask as one of the most influential women in Hawaiian history.
 In 2019, Trask was awarded the “Angela Y. Davis Prize” from the American Studies Association in recognition of her application of her “scholarship for the public good.”

+Trask was also elected to the American Academy of Arts and Sciences in 2021, and was set to be inducted in Spring of 2022 before her passing.
+She was posthumously honored by the academy in 2022.

 Political beliefs

 While earning her undergraduate degree in Chicago, Trask learned about and became an active supporter of the Black Panther Party.
-While studying at the University of Wisconsin–Madison, Trask also participated in student protests against the Vietnam War.
-Trask later wrote about how these experiences as a graduate student helped develop her theories about how capitalism and racism sustained each other.

 During her graduate study on politics, Trask began to engage in feminist studies and considered herself to be a feminist.
 Later in her career, Trask denounced her identification as a "feminist" because of its mainstream focus on Americans, whiteness, and "First World 'rights' talk."
 She later claimed to align more with transnational feminism.

+Trask opposed the presence of the United States Armed Forces and tourism in Hawaii.
+She also opposed Asian immigration to Hawaii, believing that Japanese Americans in particular were guilty of settler colonialism, despite their own historic oppression on sugar plantations.

-Trask opposed tourism to Hawaiʻi and the U.S. military's presence in Hawaiʻi.
-She personified paradise (Hawaiʻi) as a woman, helping her claim that protective militarization relies on this sexist imagery.
+Personifying Hawaiʻi as a woman was part of Trask's claim that militarization of the islands relies on sexist imagery.
 In 2004, Trask spoke out against the Akaka Bill, a bill to establish a process for Native Hawaiians to gain federal recognition similar to the recognition that some Native American tribes possess.
-Trask believed this bill was an injustice to Native Hawaiian people because it allowed the United States government to control Native Hawaiian governing structure, land, and resources without recognizing Hawaiʻi's sovereignty.
-She clarified that the bill was drafted ex parte and that hearings were withheld to exclude native community involvement.
-As a leader of the Aloha ʻĀina movement she advocated for Hawaiian sovereignty advocating at the United Nations and other forums for the return of Hawaii to the Kanaka Maoli.
+She said that the bill was drafted ex parte and that hearings were withheld to exclude native community involvement.
+As a leader of the Aloha ʻĀina movement she advocated for Hawaiian sovereignty at the United Nations and at other forums for the return of the islands to Native Hawaiians.

-Trask challenged the traditional understandings of the Asian American, particularly Japanese, experience in Hawaiʻi.
-She believed the Japanese occupying Hawaiʻi “like to harken back to the oppressions of the plantation era, although few Japanese in Hawaiʻi today actually worked on the plantations during the Territory (1900–1959).”
-Trask’s critique of Asian settler colonialism is cited as a foundational development in both Asian American and decolonial justice studies.